griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 Start by opening a Terminal session on your local system

 ### Set some Google Cloud and other environment variables
-The following environment variables are used merely for convenience and should be customized to produce intuitive labeling for your own analysis:
+The following environment variables are used merely for convenience and should be customized to produce intuitive labelling for your own analysis:

 ```bash
 export GCS_PROJECT=test-immuno # REPLACE WITH YOUR PROJECT NAME